phord/GenericMakefile/README.md

 * Implements and includes a header file with a static PrintVersion function (see example in sources).
 * By default, builds in a "verbose" mode which allows you to see the full compiler commands being issued.
 By passing V=false to make, you can compile with only an output for the actions being performed.
 * Automatically added Build Date and Build Number Symbols which can be extracted from the generated lib or executable with the 'getVersion.sh' script included in this repository.
 Examples follow below.
-* Added stacked compilation support to enable a simple project build on multiple cores by make -f makefile.call [option]
+* Added stacked compilation support to enable a simple project build on multiple cores by make -f all [option].
+There are multiple options available like clean, newd (= new debug) and newr (= new release).
+* Makefile now supports out of the box executables, static (.a) and shared (.so) libraries.
+All you need to change is the TYPE flag to one of the specified NAMES (TARGET_EXECUTABLE, TARGET_STATIC_LIB or TARGET_SHARED_LIB).
 * Added IGNORE_SOURCE flag.
 With IGNORE_SOURCE="*old*" each file, that contains old will be ignored.
+* SYMBOLIC_LINK_DIR is now optional.
+Just specify a directory for a symlink to be build in.
+If nothing is specified, no symlink will be created.
+Make sure to also specify the LIB_SYMLINK_DELTA flag, which has to contain the path from the SYMBOLIC_LINK_DIR to the project root (otherwise the created links won't work).
+* The DIST_INFO Variable can now be used e.g. for the SYMBOLIC_LINK_DIR.
+It contains information about the distribution and the current OS-Type (32 or 64 bit).
 * Supported make flags are:
 	* clean - removes all compiled or generated data
 	* release - builds an optimized release build of the project